zyxue/zyxue.github.io/_posts/2016-02-29-effective-bash-navigation.md

 Of course, in Emacs, you will need to navigate more than a single line, e.g. paragraphs, pages, or the whole file.
 These commands are all available online, but may be a bit scattered.
-I will summarize those I thought are most handy ones in a later post.
+I will summarize those most handy ones to me in a later post.

 Cheers.